Creating a product engagement score is the first step to generating recurring SaaS revenue.

 To get here, you need to apply a normalization formula to your raw engagement scores.
 In Sherlock, in order to normalize scores, we use a process called Winsorizing (we wins at the 90th percentile threshold) and then apply an exponential function to ensure that differences in the raw scores are more effectively represented.

 Wish all of this were easier?
-It is – with Sherlock.
-Learn more now.
+It is – with Sherlock

-STEP 5 (BONUS): Apply the scores to make them actionable
+Step 5 (Bonus round): Apply the product engagement scores to make them actionable

 Once you have a normalized set of user scores, you have done the hard work.
-All that is left is using these scores in ways that have direct business application.
+All that is left is using these scores in ways that have a direct impact on your recurring SaaS revenue.
 Here are a few ways to make this scoring model applicable and actionable: